BangkokBlock/blockchain-developer-bootcamp-final-project/README.md

 # Final Project- NFT Music Photography Photos

 ## About:
-This is a marketplace designed for photographers to create NFT’s of their original photos which they can then sell on the marketplace.
-It also provides a place for fans to purchase their favorite photos and resell them on the market.
+This is a marketplace designed for photographers to create NFT’s of their original photos which they can display and sell on the marketplace website.
+It also provides a place for fans to purchase their favorite artist photos and resell them on in the marketplace.
 Users will need a metamask wallet to participate with minting, purchases, and sales.

 ## Prerequisites:
 metmask wallet